digital-botanical-gardens-initiative/dbgi-green-paper/manuscript.md

 With these urgent biodiversity characterization objectives in mind we are setting up the Digital Botanical Gardens Initiative (DBGI), which aims to develop robust and scalable workflows for the digitization of botanical gardens using several approaches.
 The central one being the use of analytical chemistry strategies to build information-rich chemical maps that will guide researchers focusing on biodiversity characterisation and conservation.

 ![
 **Characteristics of three main plant biodiversity sources for the scientist.**
-](images/dbgi-lab-botanical-wild.svg "Workflow"){#fig:dbgi-lab-botanical-wild width="100%"}
+](images/dbgi-lab-botanical-wild.svg "Workflow"){#fig:dbgi-lab-botanical-wild width="60%"}

-Sampling plants for chemical characterization can be done in three ways, either from natural living collections (botanical gardens), in the wild, or by growing plants in highly controlled settings (See Figure 2.
-For an overview of the advantages and inconveniences of each biodiversity source).
+Sampling plants for chemical characterization can be done in three ways, either from natural living collections (botanical gardens), in the wild, or by growing plants in highly controlled settings (See Figure @fig:dbgi-lab-botanical-wild for an overview of the advantages and inconveniences of each biodiversity source).
 For this first project, the sampling in botanical gardens is the  chosen option, as within a very accessible location, thousands of species, which are already identified, labeled and organized,  can be readily sampled.

-## Background and context {.page_break_before}
+## Outline of the research {.page_break_before}

-Biodiversity is a major determinant of ecosystem stability [@doi:10.1146/annurev-ecolsys-120213-091917].
-Hundreds of studies spanning terrestrial and aquatic ecosystems support that higher levels of biodiversity, in all its forms, promote better ecosystem functions, such as carbon sequestration, underpinning human well‐being [@doi:10.1126/science.1064088;@doi:10.1007/s004420050035].
-Sadly, earth is experiencing a major biodiversity crisis and of the estimated nine million species of fungi, plants, and animals have been described [@doi:10.1038/news.2011.498], about a million species are currently at risk of extinction and may go extinct before the end of the century [@doi:10.5281/zenodo.6417333].
-One major issue is that more than 80% of the estimated biodiversity still awaits to be described.
-We are in fact facing what is now called the Anthropocene extinction (sixth mass extinction) [@doi:10.1126/science.aau0191].
-In order to try to deviate from these alarming trends, all possible efforts must be made by the responsible (i.e. our species) for the conservation of biodiversity.
-For this, the characterisation and documentation of biodiversity is a fundamental prerequisite.
-Over 3.5 billion years of evolution, natural selection, the craftsman of biodiversity, has created an overwhelming array of molecular entities.
-Myriad compounds are produced by all living organisms from bacteria to whales, forming the backbone of the ever-growing tree of life.
-Through the lens of chemistry, every species, biotic interaction, and community, reveals a unique ensemble of molecular structures: the metabolome.
-These chemical assemblages are a valuable, yet largely unexplored reflection of biodiversity and ecosystem functioning.
-To go beyond the simple quantitative representation of biodiversity provided by species inventories, and to reinforce our understanding of links between biodiversity and ecosystem functioning, we see chemical diversity as an alternative and highly complementary view of the diversity of our planet’s ecosystems.
+The aim of the DGBI is to characterize the chemodiversity of the all botanical gardens of Switzerland.
+Nonetheless, this ambitious objective requires us to evaluate and test the entire workflow and methodology.
+For this, the initiators of the DGBI started gathering preliminary data from two botanical collections: the Jardin Botanique de l’Université de Fribourg (JBUF) and the Jardin Botanique de Neuchâtel (JBN).
+This choice was made for practical reasons (these are the respective working places of the DBGI initiators) but also because these two gardens each offer their unique characteristics.
+On one hand the JBUF presents over 5000 species systematically organized to reflect the Angiosperm Phylogeny Group (APG) system.
+The JBUF researchers are specialized in conservation biology.
+On the other hand, the JBN presents over 2000 species organized in 8 sub-gardens.
+The JBN has a focus on ethnomedical plants.
+Below, we will briefly outline the research workflow envisioned for the DBGI.
+The main steps have been schematized in Figure 3.
+The overall workflow can be divided into two main parts: one dealing with physical objects (upper part of Figure 3) and a second one dealing with data and metadata acquired from these objects (lower part of Figure 3).
+Physical objects.
+Starting from a botanical garden (a living specimens collection), the aim is to sample each specimen and to build two libraries: a library of dried plant material and a library of chemical extracts.
+The dried plant material library will serve as a backup for extractions to be repeated, further characterization of compounds, or for orthogonal analysis (e.g. genetic sequencing).
+The chemical extracts library will be the source material for the mass-spectrometry digitization stage.
+This library will also be available for backups and orthogonal analysis (e.g. NMR profiling or bioassay campaigns).
+Complementary to herbarium, these two libraries offer an efficient way (reduced space, long term storage) to capture and conserve the chemistry of the botanical gardens.

+![
+**Data types and fluxes in the DBGI.**
+](images/dbgi-general-workflow.svg "Workflow"){#fig:dbgi-general-workflow width="100%"}

+Digital objects.
+For all operations occurring on physical objects (sampling, conservation, extraction), metadata are collected to document the experiment.
+For each botanical garden, data collection is made at the species level.
+A species is collected for each garden, curated and taxonomically resolved (using the Open Tree of Life framework) in order to be compared across gardens.
+The Botalista platform will also be exploited at this step.
+For each collected sample, data are acquired at a finer granularity (namely at the specimen level).
+Here we take advantage of the iNaturalist platform and app.
+Using a smartphone, pictures of the sampled specimen (including eventual label in the botanical gardens, sampled organ and collection label), collector identity, date and geolocation are conveniently captured at the time of the collection.
+This data is then automatically collected by the iNaturalist DBGI project.
+The data of the project can then be programmatically accessed via the iNaturalist API.
+All species, specimens and experimental metadata will be collected and managed through an SQL database and accessed through a NocoDB instance for a convenient tracking of the samples by the DBGI participants.
+The mass-spectrometry digitization then constitutes the core of the chemical information acquisition process.
+We use Ultra High Performance Liquid Chromatography coupled to High Resolution Mass Spectrometry (UHPLC-HRMS) to acquire fragmentation data in an untargeted fashion.
+Building on our computational metabolomics expertise we then organize and annotate the acquired pool of MS data.
+Here we will take advantage of five central tools (four of which were conceived by us).
+Molecular networking [7] will serve as a basis for spectral organization.
+The metabolite annotation will be performed by spectral matching against a theoretical natural products spectral database [8] and via a taxonomically informed scoring process [9] fed by an open resource of natural products biological occurrences (LOTUS [10]).

 ## Background and context {.page_break_before}